edgedb/edgedb/docs/datamodel/links.rst

 .. note::

-  Choosing a link direction can be tricky when dealing with these kinds of links.
-Should you model the link as a one-to-many using ``multi``, or should you model a many-to-one (single) link and use backlinks to traverse in the other direction?
+  Choosing a link direction can be tricky when modeling these kinds of relationships.
+Should you model the relationship as one-to-many using a ``multi`` link, or as many-to-one using a ``single`` link with a backlink to traverse in the other direction?
 A general rule of thumb in this case is as follows.

   Use a ``multi`` link if: